 Hochstädten.
 The Friedensmal becomes reality.
 The laying of the foundation stone on Monday is the step into the final phase of already eleven years of development and persuasion.

-The project, initiated by Thomas Zieringer, is a circular monument that is being built on the Hochstädter district directly on the European E8 hiking trail.
+The project, initiated by Thomas Zieringer, is a circular monument that is being built on the Hochstädter district directly by the European long-distance path E8.
 The Bensheim artist and author speaks of a national memorial site and a place integrated into nature.

 After a long preparatory work and the search for a suitable location, Zieringer bought a meadow property on a hill between the cities of Hochstädten and Elmshausen in 2006.
 At the beginning of this year, the district authority issued a building permit for the stone monument.
 The nature conservation authorities also gave the go-ahead.

 Now the meadow has to be slightly straightened out in order to built the stone circle of 26 meters in diameter, designed by Zieringer.
 The foundation stone is at the same time the center of the monument of peace and the "Tree of Life": a Jewish-Christian symbol that reflects the path to reconciliation and peace, as the initiator explains on the spot.

 It stands for a different way of thinking, a culture of freedom and an emphatically spiritual confrontation with history.
 In the center of the site, a capsule has now been anchored as an ideal point of reference for the monument, containing a scroll with the first psalm about "the way of the righteous and wicked" in Hebrew.

 Together with Dean Thomas Gross Zieringer handed over the previously blessed capsule to its purpose.
 Around 30 people were present at the laying of the foundation stone, including supporters of the project and members of the association "Friedensmal Wendepunkt", founded in 2001, which promotes peace and reconciliation.